rbms-bsc/DCRMR/_pages/Series/Series.md

 ## 8.01.3 Form and order of information

-<a name="8.01.3.1">8.01.3.1</a> Transcribe series information in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="8.01.3.1">8.01.3.1</a> Transcribe series information in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## Contents:
 {: .no_toc }